linode/docs/docs/guides/tools-reference/tools/linux-cat-command/index.md

 - '[GeeksforGeeks: Cat Command in Linux with Examples](https://www.geeksforgeeks.org/cat-command-in-linux-with-examples/)'
 ---

-You may sometimes find yourself wanting to quickly view file contents from the command line.
-The most frequently used tool for doing so is the *cat* command, which shows the contents of text files as output to the command line.
+You may sometimes find yourself wanting to quickly view text files from the command line.
+The most frequently used tool for doing so is the *cat* command.
+Short for "con*cat*enate," the command shows the contents of text files as output to the command line.

-The *cat* command also comes with numerous options for how files are displayed and even for creating files and manipulating their contents.
+But the *cat* command also comes with numerous options for how files are displayed and even for creating files and manipulating their contents.
 This makes it more than just a simple file-viewing tool.
 It is all around a powerful command for working with files without leaving the command prompt.

-Better still, *cat* is part of the GNU core utilities — typically distributed as `coreutils` — and so it comes by default on most Linux distributions.
+Better still, *cat* is part of the GNU core utilities — typically distributed as `coreutils` — and so it comes by default on almost every Linux distribution.

 Learn in this tutorial how to start working effectively with this popular and useful command.
-Here, see what the *cat* command is and what it is capable of, from viewing files to creating them.
+See what the *cat* command is and what it is capable of, from viewing files to creating them.

 ## How to View File Contents with cat